 The Night Before

 Using a dough whisk, wooden spoon, or silicone spatula, mix all the bagel ingredients in a large bowl.
 Once the dough comes together let it rest for 5 minutes.

 Do a few rounds of stretch and fold in the bowl, resting the dough for 5 minutes between each round.
 Once the dough is smooth and stretchy cover the bowl with a lid or plastic wrap and let it ferment overnight.

 The Next Morning

-- Turn the dough out onto a lightly floured surface.
-Cut and weigh the dough into 16 equal pieces about 120g each.
+Turn the dough out onto a lightly floured surface.
+Cut and weigh the dough into 16 equal pieces, about 120 grams each.